Enjoy nature from the comfort of home

-- Click the category “Ocean”
+- Click the menu category “Oceans”

-- Click the section “Underwater” from the scrolling strip underneath the category menu
+- Click the section “Underwater” from the scrolling strip underneath the category menu.

 - In the main video player, you’ll see a live feed or highlights if the camera is not active at that time.
-Note: What is automatically shown in the main video player may change over time.
-Currently, it’s “Tropical Reef Aquarium,” which is one of our favorites – beautiful and soothing.

 - Scrolling down to the area below the main video player shows the additional live camera feeds available in the “Underwater” section.
-Labels will show which feeds are currently live and which are showing highlights of previously recorded footage
+Labels will show which feeds are currently live and which are showing highlights of previously recorded footage.

-- Below the section of additional live camera feeds is an area with more information about what’s showing on the main video player
+- Below the section of additional live camera feeds is an area with more information about what’s showing on the main video player.

 Explore the site and see our favorites